-For the desktop version, unplug the USB power cable and remove the 4 screws attaching the module to the case.
-If the power cable is unplugged, the internal XH cable can remain in place.
+For the desktop version, unplug the USB power cable and remove the 4 screws in the corners attaching the module to the case, and unplug the internal XH power cable.
 For the Eurorack version, remove the module from the rack and unplug the Eurorack power cable.
 Set the jumper connector on the back of the module to the UPDATE position, connecting the middle and upper pin of the pin header.
-Plug a Micro-USB cable into the Micro-USB socket on the back of the module, and the other end of the cable into your computer.
-The module will appear as a USB drive in your system, whether you're using macOS, Linux or Windows.
-Copy the provided update file (suffix .UF2) onto this drive, which should only take a few seconds.
+Plug a Micro-USB cable from your computer into the socket on the back of the module.
+The device will appear as a USB drive on either MacOS, Linux or Windows.
+Copy the provided update file (suffix .UF2) onto this drive, which should only take 1-2 seconds.
+The device will reboot and the drive will temporarily disappear.
+You will NOT see the file appear in the drive after copying.
 Unplug the USB cable, put the jumper connector back into the NORMAL position, place the module back into its case or rack and enjoy the new functionality (and possibly fixed bugs)!